Jump to content

 Application process

-Download Application Tasks 2023 (in German)
+Download Application files for 2025 (in German)

 b) Development of two application tasks, which are made available to download two months before the close of the application period.

-c) A diverse, stylistically broad as possible spectrum of your own work.
+c) A diverse, stylistically broad if possible spectrum of your own work.
 It is possible to include composed or improvised pieces, sound designs, collages, songs, film or video game scoring, audio-visual works, radio dramas, sound installations, and other formats.
 Maximum number of works: 5.

 d) For b) and c) the following applies: